 For example, in the picture above …

-You can think of both apple and donuts as carbohydrates because both turn into sugar in your blood very quickly.
+Both apples and donuts are carbohydrates because both quickly turn into sugar in the blood.

 However, apples and donuts are NOT equal.